hubert3/iSniff-GPS/README.md

 Dependencies
 ------------

+See requirements.txt for python modules and versions required.

-iSniff GPS was developed and tested on a Ubuntu 12.04 (32-bit) VM with Python 2.7.3, Django 1.5.4 and Scapy 2.2.0-dev.
+iSniff GPS was developed on a Ubuntu 12.04 (32-bit) VM with Python 2.7.3, Django 1.5.4 and Scapy 2.2.0-dev.
-See requirements.txt for additional python modules required.
+The web interface code has been updated and tested with Django 1.7.1 running on Mac OS X Yosemite with Python 2.7.8.
+Network sniffing has not been tested on Mac OS X.

 Credits
 -------